ZhangZhuoSJTU/Web3Bugs/README.md

 // no a vulnerability detection technique, but a forensic technique
 + [DeFiRanger: Detecting Price Manipulation Attacks on DeFi Applications](https://arxiv.org/abs/2104.15068), which tries to address issues of price oracle manipulation.
 -->

-## Folder Structure

-The dataset is organized into four folders:

-+ [papers/](papers/): contains our ICSE23 paper summarizing our preliminary results, as well as the supplementary material for the paper.
-+ [results/](results/): contains the bug classification in [bugs.csv](results/bugs.csv) and the description for each contest in [contests.csv](results/contests.csv).
-+ [contracts/](contracts/): contains all the smart contracts that we examined, using the version at the time of the contest.
-+ [reports/](reports/): contains all the reports provided by code4rena.

-## Bug Labels

-We classify the surveyed bugs into three main categories based on their nature:

-+ Out-of-scope bugs (denoted by __O__)
-+ Bugs with simple and general testing oracles (denoted by __L__)
-+ Bugs that require high-level semantical oracles (denoted by __S__)

-As classifying functional bugs can be ambiguous, we welcome suggestions to improve our classification standards.
-You can find more detailed label information in our [documentation](docs/standard.md), and we encourage you to refer to our current classification [guidelines](docs/standard.md#process) for more information.

 ## Contributing